o19s/elasticsearch-learning-to-rank/guide/2-feature-engineering.md

 ## Raw Term Statistics

 A lot of LTR literature discusses using raw term statistics.
 Such as the total term frequency for a term, the document frequency, and other statistics.
-Luckily, we've added an Elasticsearch query primitive, `match_explorer`, that extracts these statistics for you.
+Luckily, we've added an Elasticsearch query primitive, `match_explorer`, that extracts these statistics for you for a set of terms.
 In it's simplest form, `match_explorer` you specify a statistic you're interested in and a match you`d like to explore.
 For example:

 ```
 POST tmdb/_search